STS-68: October 5, 1994 (Flight Day 6)

+October 6, 1994 (Flight Day 7)

-On Thursday, 6 October 1994 at 8 am CDT, STS-68 MCC Status Report # 11 reports: Endeavours small steering jets are now back in continuous operation and Space Radar Laboratory observations are continuing on schedule after Mission Control sent a software update to the shuttle about 3:30 am today.
+On Thursday, October 6, 1994, at 8 am CDT, STS-68 MCC Status Report # 11 reports: Endeavours small steering jets are now back in continuous operation and Space Radar Laboratory observations are continuing on schedule after Mission Control sent a software update to the shuttle about 3:30 am today.

 The software patch accommodated a failed temperature sensor in one of the vernier jets and allows Endeavours onboard computers to track the operation of the jet via a second sensor located near the failed sensor.
 While the patch was being developed and tested in simulators, observations by the Space Radar Laboratory continued at a reduced pace.

 These small jets were used only when Mission Control had solid, stable communications with the orbiter when ground controllers could monitor the jet firings.
 The jets were turned off when communications with the shuttle were unavailable or intermittent, a common occurrence during standard shuttle operations.

 The observations using the radar systems that were missed while the software patch was being put in place, had been performed at least once previously during the mission and are scheduled for observation again later in the flight.
 SRL scientists say the impact of the temporary pause is minimal on the scientific investigations under way.

 One observation completed during the night was of a controlled oil spill in the North Sea designed to test the radar's ability to discern oil spills from the naturally produced film caused by fish and plankton in the water.
 In addition to the 106 gallons of diesel oil placed in the water, 26 gallons of algae products were placed in the water nearby for radar comparison.
 The ground team expected to have the oil spill cleaned up within about two hours using oil-recovery ships in the area.
 The experiment was conducted to prove the usefulness of radar systems to more rapidly detect spills allowing quicker cleanup.